dougeby/IntuneDocs/intune/troubleshoot-jamf.md

 Before you start troubleshooting, collect some basic information to clarify the problem and reduce the time to find a resolution.
 For example, when you encounter a Jamf-Intune integration-related issue, always verify that the prerequisites have all been met.
 Review the following considerations before you start troubleshooting:

-- Review the prerequisites from [Integrate Jamf PIro with Intune](conditional-access-integrate-jamf.md#prerequisites).
+- Review the prerequisites from [Integrate Jamf Pro with Intune](conditional-access-integrate-jamf.md#prerequisites).
 - All users must have Microsoft Intune and Microsoft AAD Premium P1 licenses
 - You must have a user account that has Microsoft Intune Integration permissions in the Jamf Pro console.
 - You must have a user account that has Global Admin permissions in Azure.